bwalshe/branchless/README.md

 isn't great, and it's probably due to those two branches used to determine if the character was between 'a' and 'z'.

-## V1.5: A Slightly Less Jumpy Implementation
+## V1.5: A slightly less jumpy implementation

 *You can skip this section if you want, it describes how to make things a bit more efficient, but it doesn't introduce branchless instructions yet.*